RIVM-bioinformatics/Pacini-typing/README.md

 cd Pacini-typing
 ```

 At this point, the repository is cloned to your system.
-It is advised to install the required packages.[Automatic installation of the required packages](#automatic-installation-of-the-required-packages)
+It is advised to install the required packages.
+This can be done by following the steps in the section [Installation of the required packages](#installation-of-the-required-packages) or by installing the required packages manually listed in the [Prerequisites](#prerequisites) section.

-3. Install the package.
+1. Install the package.

 ```bash
 pip install .